 Carbon dioxide molecule.

 Carbon dioxide (CO2) is a chemical compound composed of one carbon and two oxygen atoms joined together by double covalent bonds.
-Carbon dioxide, a colorless, odorless, noncombustible gas, is a minor component of Earth's atmosphere (0.03 percent by volume) but one that is essential to terrestrial life.
+It is a colorless, odorless, noncombustible gas and a minor component of Earth's atmosphere (0.03 percent by volume) but one that is essential to terrestrial life.
 It is the major component of the thick atmosphere of Venus and of the thin atmosphere of Mars, and is an important greenhouse gas.
-Below -78°C it forms a solid, commonly known as dry ice (see below), and is found in this state, together with water ice, in the martian polar caps and in comets.
+Below -78°C carbon dioxide forms a solid, commonly known as dry ice, and is found in this state, together with water ice, in the martian polar caps and in comets.

 Liquid carbon dioxide, formed under pressure, is used in fire extinguishers.
 Carbon dioxide is also used to make carbonated drinks.
-When dissolved in water an equilibrium is set up, with carbonate, bicarbonate, and hydrogen ions formed, and a low concentration of carbonic acid (H2CO3).
+When dissolved in water an equilibrium is set up, with carbonate, bicarbonate, and hydrogen ions formed, and a low concentration of carbonic acid.

 |density (at 0°C)||1.98 g/dm3|